Join UW Bothell International Student LinkedIn Group

 How to Prepare Your Resumes & Cover Letters

 Practice Interviewing for Internships & Jobs

 What Kind of Career You Can Have with Your Major

 And much more!

-This amazing database available to UW Bothell students can help you find internships or jobs in the U.S, or even if you are looking to work in another country!
+This database helps you find internships or jobs in the U.S, or even if you are looking to work in another country.

 Do I have to tell them that I am an international student?
 What questions will an employer ask me?
-We encourage you to review Career Center's helpful Legal & Illegal Interview Questions resource to understand your rights on what information you do and don't need to provide a prospective employer.
+We encourage you to our helpful Interview Tips handout, and also review Career Center's helpful Legal & Illegal Interview Questions resource to understand your rights on what information you do and don't need to provide a prospective employer.